ramabadash/shopping-cart-react-redux/README.md

 **shopping cart features:**

-- [x] you can add items to your shopping cart
+- [x] you can add items to your shopping cart.
-- [x] items are limited by quantity
+- [x] items are limited by quantity.
-- [x] each item increases your total amount
+- [x] each item increases your total amount.
-- [x] checkout button will reset your total amount (keeping the current item quantity in stock)
+- [x] checkout button will reset your total amount (keeping the current item quantity in stock).
-- [x] checkout button is disabled when cart is empty
+- [x] checkout button is disabled when cart is empty.
-- [x] style your cart
+- [x] style your cart.
-- [x] write tests for shopping cart app
+- [x] write tests for shopping cart app.

 #### **Tests** -